tatianagrange/documathon/interface/server/README.md

 		"error": true,
 		"msg": "ERROR | This is not the correct use of this route.
 Please use this" }

+####projects/filter
+Cette route ne donne rien, mais indique à l'utilisateur les différents filtres possibles.
+Il retourne une erreur de type *4205*

+	{
+		"datas": {
+			"/projects/filter/date/:date": "Get the projects update after the date in timestamp", "/projects/filter/start/:date": "Get the projects start after the date in timestamp", "/projects/filter/author/:id": "Get the projects on which the author participated.", "/projects/filter/material/:id": "Get the projects on which use the material.", "/projects/filter/tool/:id": "Get the projects on which use the tool."
+		},
+		"status": 4205,
+		"error": true,
+		"msg": "ERROR | This is not the correct use of this route."
+	}

 ####Not Found
 Si la route n'existe pas, elle renvoie un json de status *404*: